Tellusant/docs/articles-posts/polusim-business-impact.md

 Board members have a different logic and language system than people at the operating level.
 They deal with higher levels of abstracion such as stragey, and assume that details are handled at lower levels.

 They are interested in building competitive advantage over years to come (while keeping an eye on current performance).
-It is a world operational people often find puzzling and find hard to navigate.
+It is a world operational people often find puzzling and hard to navigate.
 Abstraction rules, rather than day-today practicalities.

 <p align="center">
 <img  src="assets/images/performance/tellusant-board-level.svg" width="300" alt="PoluSim board-level performance dimensions: Resource productivity-system integrity-decision quality">